Education bookings are now open for 2021! Read about our excursion options below and book your visit now.

-Explore the zoo at your own pace and engage students in learning how they can make a difference in their own back yards.
+Download our syllabus-linked resources and explore the zoo at your own pace while you engage students in learning how they can make a difference in their own backyards.

 Other programs are currently under development with links across multiple key learning areas.

 An engaging, moving, tactile Cultural experience delivered by Aboriginal guides.
 Students will gain knowledge and understanding of aspects of Aboriginal Culture, heritage and language.
-This will be achieved through animal encounters, bush tucker and traditional Aboriginal activities within the Australia precinct.
+This will be achieved through demonstrations of tools and artefacts, bush tucker examples and traditional Aboriginal activities within the Australia precinct.

 Early Stage 1 – Kinship and families